KernelTuner/kernel_tuner/CONTRIBUTING.rst

 Development setup
 -----------------
-You can install the packages required to run the tests using:
+Afer cloning, you can install the packages required to run the tests using:

 .. code-block:: bash

+    poetry install --no-root --with test,docs
-    pip install -e .[dev]
+    pip install -e .

 After this command you should be able to run the tests and build the documentation.
 See below on how to do that.
 The ``-e`` flag installs the package in *development mode*.
 This means files are not copied, but linked to, such that your installation tracks changes in the source files.
+Additionally you can install any of the optional runtime dependencies by appending e.g. `--extras cuda,opencl` to the Poetry command.
+If you want to go all-out, use `--all-extras`.

 Running tests
 -------------
-To run the tests you can use ``pytest -v test/`` in the top-level directory.
+To run the tests you can use ``pytest`` (to run against the local Python version) and ``nox``` (to run against all supported Python versions) in the top-level directory.

 Note that tests that require PyCuda and/or a CUDA capable GPU will be skipped if these are not installed/present.
 The same holds for tests that require PyOpenCL, Cupy, Nvidia CUDA.